Bikeman868/NPL/docs/LANGUAGE.md

 conditionals, loops, comparisons etc, and is similar to JavaScript, but it can also use the following reserved words:

 * `context` to access the message contexts (for example `context.origin.jwt`).
-The message context can be mutated.
-* `message` which functions a bit like `this` in other languages, and refers to the message being routed.
+* `message` which functions a bit like `this` or `self` in other languages, and refers to the message being routed.
 The fields of the message can be read, but messages are immutable.
 * Routing commands like `append`, `prepend`, `remove` and `clear` to alter the path that the message will take through the network.
-* `clone` to make a copy of the message with a different route.
+* `clone` to make a copy of the message with a different route, context and field values.

 Routing is a big subject that is covered in detail elsewhere.
 In this example we are using `prepend` to add a new destination to the beginning of the route, changing where the message will go next, and `append` to add a new